unrays/Sparse/README.md

 *Finally, I intend to implement this code as the foundation of my upcoming large ECS project, "Exotic," and I wanted to post it here for archiving purposes.
 It would be a shame to lose such an important piece of my learning within the enormous codebase that this project will be.
 Thank you and have a good day.*

+*Moreover, this is the final project that concludes November, which was one of the most important months of my young programming career.
+During this month, I went from being an amateur C# programmer who understood absolutely nothing about optimization, design, hardcore C++ code, and above all, my beloved meta-programming template.
+I've successfully completed numerous projects like Apex, Harmony, Lumen, Catalyst, Wave, Exotic, and Sparse, which is the final project I've undertaken :) I've learned many other things such as sfinae, move semantics, smart pointers and how they work, the hardcore meta-programming template that I absolutely love, and many extremely important concepts about C++ and its best practices (just look at the code from a month ago; the difference is night and day).
+Now, let's say hello to December!
+Who knows what projects await me this month!
+In the meantime, I wish you a wonderful rest of the day and stay tuned for the new projects I'll be releasing :)*

 ```cpp
 // Copyright (c) November 2025 Félix-Olivier Dumas.
 All rights reserved.
 // Licensed under the terms described in the LICENSE file.